argonne-lcf/ai-testbed-userdocs/docs/sambanova/Steps-to-run-a-model-or-program.md

 ## Introduction

-The SambaNova workflow includes the following four steps to run a model.
+The SambaNova workflow includes the following main steps to run a model.

 ## Compile